appropriate to a purpose

 sordid and narrowest of all ambition, forced your unhappy father when a mere boy, you were the sole and most unnatural issue."

-affected by blight; anything that mars or prevents growth or prosperity
+affected by something that prevents growth or prosperity

 "When they had been separated for some time," returned Mr. Brownlow, "and your mother, wholly given up to continental frivolities, had utterly forgotten the young husband ten good years her junior, who, with prospects